Greywater

-Greywater (or grey water, sullage, also spelled gray water in the United States) refers to domestic wastewater generated in households or office buildings from streams without fecal contamination, i.e., all streams except for the wastewater from toilets.
+Greywater or sullage (also spelled graywater in the United States and sometimes written as two words: grey water, gray water) is domestic wastewater generated in households or office buildings from streams without substantial fecal contamination, i.e. all streams except for the wastewater from toilets.
 Sources of greywater include sinks, showers, baths, washing machines or dishwashers.
 As greywater contains fewer pathogens than blackwater, it is generally safer to handle and easier to treat and reuse onsite for toilet flushing, landscape or crop irrigation, and other non-potable uses.
 Greywater may still have some pathogen content from laundering soiled clothing or cleaning the anal area in the shower or bath.

 The application of greywater reuse in urban water systems provides substantial benefits for both the water supply subsystem, by reducing the demand for fresh clean water, and the wastewater subsystems by reducing the amount of conveyed and treated wastewater.
 Treated greywater has many uses, such as toilet flushing or irrigation.